gurongzhang/DAT505-GitHub/README.md

 *********************

-### So I have 17 class examples and 20 my examples in total.
+### So I have 17 class examples and 20 my examples for the first three weeks in total.

 ### My feelings for this DAT505 course are:
   * I spent a lot of time doing these exercises and got abundant intersting knowledges about how to be creative with the coding, threejs is a difficult and fun thing with countless possibilities.